Pima County is committed to helping its constituents obtain the information they need to be able to fully participate in their government.

 At that point, there are many ways to access archived Board meetings.

-A DVD of each Board meeting is available in the resource area of the Joel D. Valdez Main Library.
+A DVD of each Board meeting from the last three months is available at the Joel D. Valdez Main Library.
 Those materials can be reserved and sent to other library locations that are geographically more convenient to patrons throughout the County.

 If those options are not convenient for constituents, they may call the Clerk of the Board (724-8449) and have a DVD sent to them of the full Board meeting.